slatedocs/slate/source/includes/administration/_custom_navigation.md

 `tabs.key`<br/>*String* | The view key for a tab of type `SYSTEM`.
 `tabs.skipEnvironmentList`<br/>*boolean* | Skip the environment list if there is a single environment associated with the service tab.
 Configurable for a tab of type `SERVICE`.
 `tabs.showSubTabs`<br/>*boolean* | Whether or not to show the subtabs, as defined by the plugin, underneath the menu tab.
 Configurable for a tab of type `SERVICE`.
+`tabs.retainEnvironment`<br/>*boolean* | Skip the environment picker and retain the environment context when navigating between tabs with the same service connection.
+Configurable for a tab of type `SERVICE`.

 <!-------------------- Create CUSTOM NAV -------------------->
 ### Create custom navigation